I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 Chicago is connected to nearly the entire world by plane and almost the entire Midwest by car or bus.
 With that many options, how does a Chicagoan choose where to spend their travel time?
 Time off is at a premium and budgets are being stretched further and further.
 That's why we're recommending you take the easy, quick and affordable two-hour road trip from Chicago to Madison

 We know you have questions.
 Fortunately, we have answers.
-We compiled frequently asked questions from Chicagoans about Madison and put them in one place so you can make an informed decision about where you road trip to next.
+We compiled frequently asked questions from Chicagoans about Madison and put them in one place so you can make an informed decision about where you road trip next.

 Jump around to find answers to your Madison questions: